Healthcare in Egypt

 Travel safety in Egypt

 Try to avoid carrying things in your pockets and instead use a money belt that can be worn underneath your clothes.
+Make sure you keep important documents safe on your travels.

 Egyptian merchants will normally barter for items you want, and in many situations you may be approached with aggressive offers of sale for things you don’t want.
 This is particularly prevalent in areas that see high concentrations of tourists and few other people, such as the pyramids and national monuments.
 Of course it is up to you how hard you drive for a bargain, however do not feel obligated to accept the first price offered.
 Bargaining is the cultural norm and, as a tourist, there may be a perception that you have more money to spend, driving initial price offers up.